Blotter: Rockwell man charged with removing electronic ankle monitor - Salisbury Post

 • A man was assaulted on Tuesday while in the Rowan County Detention Center.

-• A man eporteds on Tuesday his property was burglarized in the 4600 block of Jack Brown Road.
+• A man reported on Tuesday his property was burglarized in the 4600 block of Jack Brown Road.

 • A man reported on Tuesday someone stole items from his property in the 1400 block of Holshouser Road, Rockwell.